Venue: Committee Room 1, County Hall, Matlock, DE4 3AG

 Contact: Alisha Parker Email: Alisha.Parker@derbyshire.gov.uk

 There were no declarations of interest.

-To confirm the non-exempt minutes of the meeting of the Improvement and Scrutiny Committee – Resources held on 21 July 2022
+To confirm the non-exempt minutes of the meeting of the Improvement and Scrutiny Committee – People held on 08 February 2023.

-RESOLVED that the minutes of the meeting of the Improvement & Scrutiny Committee Resources held on 21 July be confirmed as a correct record and signed by the Chairman
+RESOLVED that the minutes of the meeting held on 08 February 2023 were confirmed as a correct record and signed by the Chairman.

 (Questions may be submitted to be answered by the Scrutiny Committee, or Council officers who are attending the meeting as witnesses, on any item that is within the scope of the Committee.
 Please see the procedure for the submission of questions at the end of this agenda)

 The Committee had been provided with the Derbyshire Safeguarding Adult Board annual report.
 The report gave insight in to activity over a 12-month period, and the collective response of partners, to the issues of neglect and abuse of adults with care and support needs in Derbyshire.

 The Chair of the Board presented the report and gave a detailed account of his role holding partner organisations to account.
 It had been reported that there had been a collective approach through the work of the partnership Board at a strategic level and within the subgroups and work streams.

 The Board’s strategic plan and priority areas were making safeguarding personal, quality assurance, and prevention.
 The policies and procedures of the Board allowed for a personal approach; each adult suffering abuse or neglect was an individual and the safeguarding response would be about achieving the best possible outcome for that person.